DerwenAI/textgraphs/docs/tldr.md

   * approximate a _pareto archive_ (hypervolume) to re-rank extracted entities with `pulp`
   * visualize the _lemma graph_ interactively in ` PyVis`
   * cluster communities within the _lemma graph_
-  * apply topological transforms to enhance embeddings (in progress)
+  * apply topological transforms to enhance graph ML and embeddings
   * run graph representation learning on the _graph of relations_ (in progress)

 **...**